centrify/jenkins-centrifyvault-plugin/README.md

 ### Usage in FreeStyle Project

-When you have certain plugins (such as Git, SSh Agent, etc.) that can make use of Jenkins Credentials Plugin, they can use credentials configured in Jenkins.
+When you have certain plugins (such as Git, SSH Agent, etc.) that can make use of Jenkins Credentials Plugin, they can use credentials configured in Jenkins.
 For example, Git uses vaulted Git account credential.
 ![Git](images/freestyle_git.png)

-For example, SSh Agent uses vaulted SSH key.
+For example, SSH Agent uses vaulted SSH key.
 ![SSHAgent](images/freestyle_sshagent.png)

-Credential stored in Centrify Vault can also be injected into build envrionment variable.
+Credential stored in Centrify Vault can also be injected into build environment variable.
 When **Retrieve credential from Centrify Vault** is checked, you can add vaulted account password or secret.

-    ***Vault Resource Type** - The type of resource.
+* **Vault Resource Type** - The type of resource.
 It corresponds to System, Domain, Database and Secret resource in Centrify Vault.
-    ***Resource Name or Secret Folder** - The name of the resource if resource type is System, Domain or Database.
+* **Resource Name or Secret Folder** - The name of the resource if resource type is System, Domain or Database.
 Or the folder path if resource type is Secret.
-    ***User Name or Secret Name** - The local account belongs to the resoure or the secret name.
+* **User Name or Secret Name** - The local account belongs to the resoure or the secret name.
-    ***Environment Variable** - The name of environment variable that holds the injected credential.
+* **Environment Variable** - The name of environment variable that holds the injected credential.

 ![Build Environment](images/freestyle_buildenv.png)